Need help? We're here!

 Yes, there’s a need to maintain the cooling system even in cold weather.
 And with the high heat load on today’s engine, this need has never been more pressing.
 Crucial components such as the radiator, belts, radiator hoses, and cooling fan must be thoroughly checked for potential failures.

 During the cold winter months, the cooling system prevents the engine and other components from seizing up.
 You may actually think of it as the engine’s temperature regulation system.
-It reduces the jolt as the engine transitions from heating up when driving to cooling quickly once the engine is shut off.
-With this crucial function, each of its parts needs to be in excellent running condition at all times to ensure the engine keeps running dependably.
+It reduces the jolt as the engine transitions from heating up during driving to cooling quickly once it is shut off.
+With this crucial function, each of its parts must be in excellent working condition at all times to ensure the engine operates reliably.

-But aside from inspecting and replacing old or worn-out cooling system components, checking the coolant to see if it’s at the optimum freeze point is also highly recommended.
+However, aside from inspecting and replacing old or worn-out cooling system components, checking the coolant to ensure it’s at the optimum freeze point is also highly recommended.
 It is used mainly to cool the truck’s engine and protect it from freezing in cold weather.
 Many radiator coolants already come premixed with water.
-But during the winter, you may have to use a slightly different coolant-to-water ratio for better engine performance.
+However, during the winter, you may need to use a slightly different coolant-to-water ratio for optimal engine performance.

-Cold soaks happen when trucks are left sitting still outside for more than a day.
+Cold soaks occur when trucks are left stationary outside for more than a day.
 The longer you don’t start your vehicle during the winter months, the more likely it is for the engine fluids and the engine block’s steel to drop to low ambient temperatures.
 So, make sure to get the engine started daily and drive it off.

 Along with avoiding cold soaks, you can also benefit from adopting smart winter driving techniques for long-haul routes—habits that help you and your truck stay safe during long hours on icy or snow-covered roads.

 The engine block heater is a device used to warm the engine and fluids before starting a vehicle.
-When the temperature drops below freezing, the engine can struggle to get moving without some help.
+When the temperature drops below freezing, the engine can struggle to start without some assistance.
 And this is where the engine block heater comes into play.

 As a general rule of thumb, drivers must plug in the engine block heater when the weather reaches -15 degrees Celsius.
 But for those driving diesel trucks, this should be done even before the temperature drops that low or when the temperature feels warm.
-Take note that the longer a truck sits still, the more important it is to plug the engine block heater in.
+Take note that the longer a truck sits still, the more important it is to plug in the engine block heater.

 In addition to using an engine block heater, make sure your drivers know how to stay warm and comfortable during the winter season.
 Proper layering, insulated gear, and cab heating strategies can all make long hours behind the wheel more bearable.

-Emergencies can happen in any season, but the possibilities of them occurring are higher during winter.
+Emergencies can occur at any time, but the likelihood of them happening is higher during winter.
 It brings snow, freezing rain, sleet, ice, and conditions that can cause truckers a variety of headaches.
-So, truckers must take all the necessary precautions and always keep a basic emergency kit handy.
+Therefore, truckers must take all necessary precautions and always keep a basic emergency kit readily available.

-Whether you get a flat tire, slip off an icy road, run out of fuel, or could not get the engine started, an emergency kit can help you get back on the road safely and in no time.
+Whether you get a flat tire, slip off an icy road, run out of fuel, or are unable to start the engine, an emergency kit can help you get back on the road safely and quickly.
 The cold weather can be dangerous to your health, so make sure to include these items in your kit:

-You may also load various winter travel gears to your truck, including tire chains, ice scraper or snowbrush, jumper cables, safety cones, and road flares.
-And since you never know how long you can get stuck in a rather sticky situation during winter, you may as well include snacks, like energy bars, water bottles, and extra clothing in your kit.
+You may also load various winter travel gear onto your truck, including tire chains, an ice scraper or snow brush, jumper cables, safety cones, and road flares.
+And since you never know how long you might get stuck in a rather sticky situation during winter, it's best to include snacks, such as energy bars, water bottles, and extra clothing in your kit.

-For those building or upgrading their emergency supplies, make sure to include winter essentials for truck drivers to avoid leaving out something crucial.
+For those building or upgrading their emergency supplies, be sure to include winter essentials for truck drivers to avoid leaving anything crucial out.
 If you haven’t got an emergency kit for your truck, you can always order one here at FinditParts.
 We carry a wide selection of emergency kits, cooling system parts, and other replacement components needed to winterize your truck.